dlempert/dlempert.github.io/working.md

 Update of version presented at the 2020 WPSA Conference is available [here](https://raw.githubusercontent.com/dlempert/dlempert.github.io/master/docs/jlev_cert_ol.pdf) (pdf).
 <br/><br/>

-**Aesthetic Preferences and Policy Preferences as Determinants of U.S. Supreme Court Writing Style (with Jeff Budziak)**

-Recent literature on writing style in U.S. Supreme Court opinions has focused on style as a means of furthering justices’ policy goals.
-In particular, an opinion’s clarity is proposed to make the implementation of the announced policy more likely.
-We give a formal argument that the observed distribution of opinion clarity is not easily reconcilable with justices who are striving to write clearly in service of policy implementation related goals; this is true even if there are case-level costs that sometimes make writing clearly more difficult.
-We propose that justices having aesthetic preferences (essentially, stylistic preferences over opinion language that are unrelated to policy implementation) that they weight heavily could explain the observed distribution of opinion clarity.
-Our analysis of some 4500 majority opinions 1955–2008 is largely consistent with our theoretical argument.

-Update of version presented at the 2019 SPSA Conference is available [here](https://raw.githubusercontent.com/dlempert/dlempert.github.io/master/docs/aesthetic_prefs_ol.pdf) (pdf).
-<br/><br/>

 **Effect Sizes for Calculation of Second Differences After Logistic and Probit Regression: Alternative Quantities of Interest**